 Please list the methods of reporting which are available to the children and young people along with the people they can report to.
-Ways for parents to report bullying behaviour: ways for parents to report bullying behaviour.
-Please list the methods of reporting which are available to the parents/carers along with the people they can report to.
+Ways for parents to report bullying behaviour: Please list the methods of reporting which are available to the parents/carers along with the people they can report to.
 Ways for Staff to report bullying behaviour: Please list the methods of reporting which are available to staff along with the people they can report to.